LVD-AC/Marlin-AC/README.md

 ## Marlin 1.1-AC

 This is the developers branch for Marlin-AC, always ahead of official Marlin.
-Finally the developments here will be 'approuved' and included in https://github.com/MarlinFirmware/Marlin
+Finally the developments here will be 'approuved' and included in https://github.com/MarlinFirmware/Marlin.
+If features are shown as 'closed' they will only be available in Marlin-AC.

 ## Stable Release Branch